Will you take a few moments of your time to learn and honour a valuable piece of Australian history?

 Did you know many Europeans and migrants were saved by Aboriginal people?

-Just recently there was an analysis of Victorian parliament that found the representation of women in parliament at a low but also that Indigenous representation out of a state population of 0.8% to a be at 0%.
-This example given by Victoria is not one that makes any other stand above Victoria in the recognition and sharing of power with Indigenous people.
-Indigenous Australians are still pushed aside like nobodies and non-contributors.
-The true power and say over Australia is still not shared as the “Australian” brothers and sisters we claim or are expected to walk down the street daily and say we are.
+Just recently there was an analysis of Victorian parliament that found the representation of women in parliament at a low but also that Indigenous representation out of a state population of 0.8% at 0%.
+This example given by Victoria is not one that makes any other state above Victoria in the recognition and sharing of power with Indigenous people, as Indigenous Australians are still pushed aside like nobodies and non-contributors.
+The true power and say over Australia is still not shared by the “Australian” brothers and sisters who claim or expect us to walk down the street daily and say ‘We are one”.

-“Majority of Australians do not know their own history”
+“Majority of Australians do not know their history”

 Stringy Bark Canoes and how we built Victoria Together

-Most of the times when a conversation arises on Indigenous history many Non-Indigenous Australians will jump to the conclusion of the conversation leading straight to massacres and mistreatment.
-Well that is part of the Australian Story, one that binds us together as Australians, and one that can not be forgotten.
-This however is a slighty different part of Australian History you may not have heard, and a part you were certainly not taught in our schools system growing up in Australia.
-A part of Australian history that has been shelved and forgotten for 100 years.
+Many times when a conversation pops up about Aboriginal history many non-aboriginal Australians jump to the conclusion of the conversation leading straight to a story about the massacres and mistreatment.
+A subject that is part of the Australian Story, it binds us all to this land, and can never be forgotten.
+This, however, is an uncommon story of History that you may not have heard, and certainly not taught in a school system growing up in Australia.
+This part of history has been shelved and forgotten for 100 years.

-Aboriginal people managed the waterways across Australia.
+Aboriginal people managed waterways across Australia.
 In Victoria there are Aboriginal made Stone Fish Traps and water ecology sites that predate Stonehenge and the Pyramids.
-Victorian History floats on Stringy Bark canoes across flooded rivers.

-During the arrival of Europeans and migrants to Victoria in the early 1800’s it was the Entrepreneurship of Aboriginal people who helped to build Victoria.
+During the arrival of Europeans and migrants to Victoria in the early 1800s, it was the Entrepreneurship of Aboriginal people that helped to build Victoria.
 There were no bridges built-in Victoria back then.
-The flooding made it hard for any straight up settlement.
+The flooding made it hard for settlement.
 There would have been no Victoria as we know today without the help of Aboriginal people and their Stringy Bark canoes.
-Aboriginal people were your postal service, e-commerce deliverer, bus and taxi service in the 1800’s.
-They worked transporting all New arrivals and goods across Victoria.
+Aboriginal people were the postal service, e-commerce deliverer, bus and taxi service in the 1800s.
+They worked transporting all new arrivals and goods across Victoria.
 They helped to establish the major trade and transport system that built Victoria.

 Aboriginal people guided people cattle, pets across the Murray.
 In one instance even a “Piano” was spoken of being ferried.
 Alfred Howitt conducting geological research wrote on how he depended on Aboriginal guides to build and man canoes for ferrying the exploration team across rivers.

-Many of the European and Migrants arriving to Victoria did not often how to swim.
+Many of the European and Migrants arriving in Victoria did not often how to swim.
 Aboriginal people would ferry them in their canoes.

-Aboriginal and Non- Aboriginal Australians “share” moments in Australian history that stand out and demand a respect of how we remember the building of our country.
-A respect that demands many Australians to go beyond their first conclusions when hearing a conversation involving Indigenous people in Australian History.
+Aboriginal and non-aboriginal people in Australia “share” moments in history that stand out and demand respect in how we remember the building of this country.
+Respect that demands many Australians to go beyond their first conclusions when hearing a conversation involving Indigenous people in Australian History.

-It is not just an aboriginal or Indigenous history moment of Australian history, and we do not have to get over anything.
-We share a history together as Australians today so why don’t we start to recognize and teach that fact in our school system?
+We share a history together as today so why don’t we start to recognize and teach that fact in our school system?

-We are “Australian brothers and sisters” so why don’t we start acting liking it instead of walking past each other on the street and not inviting each other to sit at our dinner table.
-This history should be taught to every Australian of the future that is currently sitting in Australian school chair today.
+If we are “Australian brothers and sisters” why don’t we start acting liking it instead of walking past each other on the street and not inviting each other to sit at our dinner table sometime?
+The true history should be taught to every future Australian sitting in an Australian school chair today.
 Teaching the kids what we were not taught in school is correcting the mistakes and the only way to a brighter future together.

 We recognize the traditional owners and Elders of all Victorian Aboriginal groups.
 We write as contributors to sharing Indigenous Australian History.